fscelliott/docsdonewell/_posts/2025-11-18-readme-upgrade-migration.md

 **Footnotes**

+1. My integration relied on an older version of the Readme API.
+I chose it at a time when Readme's own GitHub integration was much less powerful than it now is.
+Side note: I will move heaven and earth to achieve static site generation rather than submit to the inefficiencies inherent in authoring docs in a webapp.
+Even if it meant choosing a third-party open source tool that's now archived, it was still worth it!

-1. You can't use bidirectional sync and the CLI together; they're separate tools requiring different static file directory structures.
+2. You can't use bidirectional sync and the CLI together; they're separate tools requiring different static file directory structures.
 The structure required by the bidirectional sync appears more elegant and maintainable to me.

-2. It _does_ appear that through the web app, someone can make minor edits to the MDX in a special section of each reference page that doesn't show up in the spec source.
+3. It _does_ appear that through the web app, someone can make minor edits to the MDX in a special section of each reference page that doesn't show up in the spec source.
 Readme combines those MDX edits plus your spec file to publish the API reference.
 I'm guessing this afforance is for contributors who want to add general info but don't want to get into the weeds of API reference editing.
 I'll probably migrate any such contributions out of the MDX and into to my spec just to keep things centralized.